Nilhcem/nilhcem.github.io/_posts/2017-02-15-android-things-uart.md

 #### Sample UART Loopback

 The best way to start playing with UART is to clone the official UART sample [(sample-uartloopback)][official-uart-sample] and import it on Android Studio.<br>
 The sample is easy to understand.
-First things first, the UART device initialisation:
+First things first, the UART device initialization:

 {% highlight java %}
 // We receive an instance of the "UART0" device.
-UartDevice uart = new PeripheralManagerService().openUartDevice("UART0");
+UartDevice uart = PeripheralManager.getInstance().openUartDevice("UART0");

 // Some basic UART configuration.
 // Make sure to configure the other device the exact same way.